 Stacy Barnett enters her

-eighth season overall at UNH and her fifth season in which she has
+ninth season overall at UNH and her sixth season in which she has

 served as Associate Head Coach.
 Barnett was promoted to her current

 position after serving three seasons as the top assistant coach

 with the Wildcat volleyball program.
 She returned to her alma